-Dallas Baptist University is proud to be a member of the Council for Christian Colleges and Universities (CCCU) : an international association of intentionally Christ-centered colleges and universities.
-Founded in 1976 with 38 members, the Council has expanded to 119 members in North America and 55 affiliate institutions in 20 countries.
+Dallas Baptist University is proud to be a member of the Council for Christian Colleges and Universities (CCCU): an international association of intentionally Christ-centered colleges and universities.
+Founded in 1976 with 38 members, the Council has expanded to 120 members in North America and 55 affiliate institutions in 20 countries.
 The CCCU is a tax-exempt 501(c)(3) nonprofit organization headquartered in the Historic Capitol Hill district of Washington, D.C.
 The Council's mission is to advance the cause of Christ-centered higher education and to help our institutions transform lives by faithfully relating scholarship and service to biblical truth.

 CCCU provides twelve off-campus and study abroad programs around the world through BestSemester.
-Study abroad programs are intended to complement and expand the opportunities found on a traditional campus through a comprehensive experiential learning approach and are available to DBU students of junior or senior standing with a cumulative GPA of 2.75 or higher on a 4.00 scale.
-(GPA requirements vary among the various study programs; check individual study programs for exact GPA requirement.)
-These programs provide strong academic experiences and earn a student up to 18 hours of credit.
+Study abroad programs are intended to complement and expand the opportunities found on a traditional campus through a comprehensive experiential learning approach.
+These programs are available to undergraduate students of junior or senior standing with a cumulative GPA of 2.75 or higher on a 4.00 scale.
+(GPA requirements vary among the various study programs.
+BestSemester programs provide strong academic experiences and earn a student up to 18 hours of credit.
+DBU students must be enrolled full-time during participation in a BestSemester program.